Language certificates for the study programme

 e) Chinese, English, French, Dutch, Russian, Spanish:

-another foreign language
+a further foreign language

-f) Catholic religion:
+f) Catholic Religious Education:

-Graecum or subject-related knowledge of Greek or
+Graecum or subject-specific knowledge of Greek or

-Hebraicum or subject-related knowledge of Hebrew and
+Hebraicum or subject-specific knowledge of Hebrew and

-Minor Latinum or subject-related knowledge of Latin
+Kleines Latinum or subject-specific knowledge of Latin

 g) Philosophy:

-subject-related knowledge of languages
+subject-specific knowledge of languages

 b) English:

-another foreign language
+a further foreign language

 a) History:

-Latinum or subject-related knowledge of Latin
+Latinum or subject-specific knowledge of Latin

-b) Catholic religion:
+b) Catholic Religious Education:

-subject-related basic knowledge of Latin
+Basic subject-specific knowledge of Latin

 Proof must be provided by:

-1. school leaving certificate
+1. A-level certificate

-3. certificate of completion from an adult education centre (B 2),
+3. Certificate of completion from an adult education centre (B2),

 Access regulations